Anne, Princess Royal: Early life and education

 A governess, Catherine Peebles, was appointed to look after Anne and her brothers, Charles, Andrew, and Edward.
 Peebles was responsible for Anne's early education at Buckingham Palace.
 Given her young age at the time, Anne did not attend her mother's coronation in June 1953.

-A Girl Guides company, the 1st Buckingham Palace Company to include the Holy Trinity Brompton Brownie pack, was re-formed in May 1959, specifically so that, as her mother and aunt had done as children, Anne could socialise with girls her own age.
+A Girl Guides company, the 1st Buckingham Palace Company to include the Holy Trinity Brompton Brownie pack, was re-formed in May 1959, specifically so that, as her mother and her aunt Princess Margaret had done as children, Anne could socialise with girls her own age.
 The company was active until 1963, when Anne went to boarding school.
 Anne enrolled at Benenden School in 1963.
 In 1968, she left school with six GCE O-Levels and two A-Levels.
 She began to undertake royal engagements in 1969, at the age of 18.

 In 1970, Anne briefly had a relationship with Andrew Parker Bowles, who later married Camilla Shand.
-Camilla later became the second wife and queen consort of Anne's eldest brother, Charles III.
+Camilla later became the second wife and queen consort of Anne's elder brother, Charles III.
 Anne was also briefly linked to Olympic equestrian Richard Meade.

 Equestrianism

-In spring 1971, Princess Anne finished fourth at the Rushall Horse Trials.
-At age 21, Anne won the individual title at the European Eventing Championship with her home-bred horse Doublet and was voted the BBC Sports Personality of the Year in 1971.
-She also rode winners in horse racing, competing in the Grand Military Steeplechase in Sandown Park Racecourse and Diamond Stakes at Royal Ascot.
+In spring 1971, Anne finished fourth at the Rushall Horse Trials.
+At age 21, she won the individual title at the European Eventing Championship with her home-bred horse Doublet and was voted the BBC Sports Personality of the Year in 1971.
+She also rode winners in horse racing, competing in the Grand Military Steeplechase at Sandown Park Racecourse and the Diamond Stakes at Royal Ascot.

-For more than five years, she also competed with the British eventing team, winning a silver medal in both individual and team disciplines in the 1975 European Eventing Championship.
-The following year, Anne participated in the 1976 Olympic Games in Montreal as a member of the British team, riding the Queen's horse, Goodwill, in Eventing.
+For more than five years, Anne also competed with the British eventing team, winning a silver medal in both individual and team disciplines in the 1975 European Eventing Championship.
+The following year, she participated in the 1976 Olympic Games in Montreal as a member of the British team, riding the Queen's horse, Goodwill, in Eventing.
 Anne suffered a concussion halfway through the course but remounted and finished the event; she has stated she cannot remember making the rest of the jumps.
 The British team had to pull out of the competition after two horses were injured.
 She finished fourth at the Badminton Horse Trials in 1974 and sixth in 1979, having participated five times in the competition between 1971 and 1979.
 In 1985, she rode in a charity horse race at the Epsom Derby, finishing fourth.

 Anne assumed the presidency of the Fédération Équestre Internationale from 1986 until 1994.
 On 5 February 1987, she became the first member of the royal family to appear as a contestant on a television quiz show when she competed on the BBC panel game A Question of Sport.
 The princess has been a patron of the Riding for the Disabled Association since 1971 and became its president in 1985, a position she still holds.

+In June 2024, Anne was taken to Southmead Hospital in Bristol with minor injuries and concussion believed to be caused by impact with a horse's legs or head.